suzycc/heal-frozen-shoulder/index.md

 </div>

 ## My Timeline
-- early August 2022: start of freezing stage (decreasing mobility and quite a bit of pain—especially those zingers which dropped me to the floor)
+- Early August 2022: start of freezing stage (decreasing mobility and quite a bit of pain—especially those zingers which dropped me to the floor)
-- early October 2022: start of frozen stage (very limited mobility but no pain)
+- Early October 2022: start of frozen stage (very limited mobility but no pain)
-- mid-January 2023: start of daily hanging
+- Mid-January 2023: start of daily hanging
-- early March 2023: functionally healed
+- Early March 2023: functionally healed

 It's important to note that my dates are fuzzy because I wasn't keeping track, and if a physiotherapist had tested my range of motion in early March 2023, I doubt I would have tested at 100%, but I was close enough that I no longer noticed any deficit in the course of my daily life.